 - Intelligent search powered by semantic embeddings

 Is this just abstraction layered on abstraction?
 Some critics argue it hides complexity and creates dependency on model providers.
-Fair point.
-But evidence shows productivity gains: GitHub reports developers using AI-assisted tools complete tasks up to 55% faster in controlled studies.
+They’ve got a point.
+But the numbers tell a different story.
+GitHub reports developers using AI-assisted tools complete tasks up to 55% faster in controlled studies.
+That’s real productivity.

 Edge computing means running your application code on geographically distributed servers close to users instead of a single centralized data center.
 Instead of every request traveling thousands of miles, responses are delivered from the nearest node.
 The result?
 Lower latency (delay between request and response) and noticeably faster load times.

-Speed is no longer optional — IT’S REVENUE.
-Google research shows a 100-millisecond improvement in load time can increase conversion rates by up to 8% (Google Web Vitals data).
+Speed isn’t optional anymore, it’s revenue.
+Google research shows that a 100-millisecond improvement in load time can bump conversion rates up to 8% (Google Web Vitals data).
 Amazon once reported that every 100ms of latency cost them 1% in sales.
 For global SaaS, media platforms, and e-commerce brands, milliseconds equal money.

-Modern frameworks like Astro and Qwik are built specifically for this shift.
-Concepts like partial hydration (only activating interactive components) and zero-JavaScript-by-default reduce payload size dramatically.
-These approaches are shaping web development frameworks 2026 and beyond.
+Modern frameworks like Astro and Qwik are built for this shift.
+Partial hydration, activating only the interactive components you actually need, cuts payload size dramatically.
+Zero-JavaScript-by-default does the same.
+It’s a different philosophy entirely.
+These approaches are reshaping web development frameworks heading into 2026 and beyond.

 Some argue centralized clouds are “good enough.”
 For internal dashboards, maybe.
 But for global, real-time personalization?
 Edge wins.